Gene duplication: Polyploidy

-Polyploidy, or whole genome duplication is a product of nondisjunction during meiosis which results in additional copies of the entire genome.
+Polyploidy, or whole genome duplication, is a product of nondisjunction during meiosis which results in additional copies of the entire genome.
 Polyploidy is common in plants, but it has also occurred in animals, with two rounds of whole genome duplication (2R event) in the vertebrate lineage leading to humans.
 It has also occurred in the hemiascomycete yeasts ~100 mya.

 After a whole genome duplication, there is a relatively short period of genome instability, extensive gene loss, elevated levels of nucleotide substitution and regulatory network rewiring.
 In addition, gene dosage effects play a significant role.
 Thus, most duplicates are lost within a short period, however, a considerable fraction of duplicates survive.
 Interestingly, genes involved in regulation are preferentially retained.
 Furthermore, retention of regulatory genes, most notably the Hox genes, has led to adaptive innovation.

 Rapid evolution and functional divergence have been observed at the level of the transcription of duplicated genes, usually by point mutations in short transcription factor binding motifs.
 Furthermore, rapid evolution of protein phosphorylation motifs, usually embedded within rapidly evolving intrinsically disordered regions is another contributing factor for survival and rapid adaptation/neofunctionalization of duplicate genes.
 Thus, a link seems to exist between gene regulation (at least at the post-translational level) and genome evolution.

 Polyploidy is also a well known source of speciation, as offspring, which have different numbers of chromosomes compared to parent species, are often unable to interbreed with non-polyploid organisms.
 Whole genome duplications are thought to be less detrimental than aneuploidy as the relative dosage of individual genes should be the same.

 As an evolutionary event

 Rate of gene duplication

 Comparisons of genomes demonstrate that gene duplications are common in most species investigated.
 This is indicated by variable copy numbers (copy number variation) in the genome of humans or fruit flies.
 However, it has been difficult to measure the rate at which such duplications occur.
-Recent studies yielded a first direct estimate of the genome-wide rate of gene duplication in C. elegans, the first multicellular eukaryote for which such as estimate became available.
+Recent studies yielded a first direct estimate of the genome-wide rate of gene duplication in Caenorhabditis elegans, the first multicellular eukaryote for which such as estimate became available.
 The gene duplication rate in C. elegans is on the order of 10−7 duplications/gene/generation, that is, in a population of 10 million worms, one will have a gene duplication per generation.
 This rate is two orders of magnitude greater than the spontaneous rate of point mutation per nucleotide site in this species.
 Older (indirect) studies reported locus-specific duplication rates in bacteria, Drosophila, and humans ranging from 10−3 to 10−7/gene/generation.

+Genome duplication in cancer

+Genome duplication does not occur as a single event but as a continuous process during tumor progression, generating cells with different degrees of ploidy.
+More than 60% of the tumors analyzed showed multiple whole-genome duplication (WGD) events, suggesting an active evolutionary model within the tumor.